Best Crypto Wallets

 With an intuitive interface, and access to more than 500 different coins or tokens, you pretty much have the world at your fingertips.
 Those 500 coins cover more than 50 blockchains, including the biggest names in the industry.

-You can make crypto swaps, or you can purchase outright, all right here in your crypto wallet.
-In fact, this wallet even has an NFT gallery, which is something far more rare to find here.
+You can do crypto swaps, or you can purchase outright, all right here in your crypto wallet.
+In fact, this wallet even has an NFT gallery, which is something far rarer to find here.

 Setup for Atomic Wallet